EHLS-Official/EHLS-Discord-Embed-Generator/README.md

 # EHLS Discord Embed Generator

-Made by DJ0RDJ3 from EHLS team
+Made by DJ0RDJ3 from the EHLS team